• Iasi, Romania

 Prerequisites

-set up for your PHP 8.3 project.
+Make sure you have Docker installed and a Dockerfile set up for your PHP 8.3 project.
 This guide will focus on Alpine Linux 3.16, commonly used for lightweight Docker images.

 Step 1: Install Dependencies

-Add the following commands to your Dockerfile
+Add the following commands to your Dockerfile:

 # Install dependencies and development tools